 Tumalo Creek guides are American Canoe Association (ACA) certified and have been guiding in the San Juan Islands for over a decade.

-Where: The group will meet in Anacortes, Washington and ride the ferry to Orcas Island (4 Day) or launch from Sunset Beach at Washington Park (5 Day).
+Where: Typically, we meet in Anacortes, Washington and ride the ferry to Orcas Island where we will launch.

-What (4 Day): Averaging three miles per day (four days paddling and three nights camping), stunning and peaceful scenery will be your backdrop as you visit and sleep atop small temperate forest islands such as Patos and Sucia.
+What: Averaging three miles per day on most trips, stunning and peaceful scenery will be your backdrop as you visit and sleep atop small temperate forest islands such as Patos and Sucia.
+Other itineraries are available and paddling distances vary.
+Call Tumalo creek for more details on this seasons trips.

-Cost: $775.00 (4 Day) and $975.00 (5 Day) This includes all meals and snacks, camping fees while we’re on the water, equipment rentals, and the ferry fee from Anacortes to Orcas Island when applicable.*
+Cost: $775.00 for 4 days.
+This includes all meals and snacks, camping fees while we’re on the water, equipment rentals, and the ferry fee from Anacortes to Orcas Island when applicable.*

 *Drivers that intend on driving their own vehicles on to the ferry will be responsible for making their own accommodations and paying any applicable fees.